LLNL/GOTCHA/README.md

 This release of Gotcha is alpha software.
 It should not be used in production, and there are numerous known issues that still need to be fixed:

-  * Gotcha should not yet be publically distributed (pending completion of LLNL's software release process)
   * "Stacking," or having several tools each use Gotcha to wrap the same function.
 We eventually want to allow this, and to have an API in which the order in which wrappers execute is configurable, but we aren't there yet.